rmculpepper/swig/racket.md

             -> _void
             -> outparam))

-Without intervention, the default pointer type translation produces the following Racket wrapper:
+But by default, the translator produces the following Racket wrapper:

     (define-foreign f
       (_fun [outparam : (_pointer-to _int)]